Nivea12/Nivea12.github.io/README.md

 - **R**: At first it was a bit confusing, but I got used to it.
 Now I can create and format a CV in markdown and understand how it works.

 ## Mock Interview Video
+## Evidence
+We were required to complete a mock interview video to demonstrate the skills learned in the Interview Skills Module.
+I recorded a video where I answered questions based on the seven types of interview questions I selected.
+Mock Interview Video
 https://1drv.ms/v/c/77095d106cf3e6e7/IQBQ-0WKqZm9Trmk6whpjBUcAbN_m41bEVwKp7iK8CKqxC0?e=z1hCSg

 ## Reflection (STAR)
 - **S**: I was required to apply the interview techniques I learned in the Interview Skills Module.
 - **T**: The task was to record a mock interview video showing how I respond to different types of interview questions in a professional way.
 - **A**: I prepared by reviewing common interview question types and practicing the CAR method.
 I also focused on my tone, confidence, and body language to make sure I presented myself professionally.
 - **R**: I successfully recorded and submitted the mock interview video.
 It helped me build confidence in answering interview questions and improved my readiness for real job interviews.

+## Evidence
+I created my CV using Markdown and published it using GitHub Pages.
+This allowed my CV to be accessed online as a live webpage.

 ## Github Pages Reflection (STAR)